ExpediaGroup/styx/docs/user-guide/configure-tls.md

     When absent, enables all default protocols for the `sslProvider`.
     Possible protocol names are: `TLS`, `TLSv1`, `TLSv1.1`, and `TLSv1.2`.

+  - *sendSni* - Send the Origin server hostname in the TLS handshake as per the SNI extension (https://tools.ietf.org/html/rfc6066).
+This feature is enabled by default.

+  - *sniHost* - Override the hostname of the Origin server that will be sent in the SNI (server_name) extension.
+When this value is not set, the hostname will be the configured in `Origins\Host`.

 Attributes that accept lists can be defined with the following format: ['ITEM1', 'ITEM2']

 ## Troubleshooting TLS Configuration